simofleanta/Energy-Startup-Business-Case/readme.md

 # Conclusions

-The app is supposed enable clients better monitor their light electric energy consumption and therefore optimize household costs.
+The app is supposed to enable clients better monitor their light electric energy consumption and therefore optimize household costs.
-It came out that sales revenues of the startup rise from people with 5 room who therefore are more likely to consume more electricity.
+It came out that sales revenues of the startup rise from people with 4- 5 room who therefore are more likely to consume more electricity.
 This shows a need of people to optimize their high costs.
 Electric cnsumption increases along with the season and months, suggesting that days shorten whch shows a need to switch on lights, more ofter.
 According to the
 Household rooms, there are a numner of lightbulbs which determine a specfic energy consumption behaviour.
 The correlations between household rooms and electric consumption and between profitability and consumption although weak, they are worth looking at and acte upon:
 Also the money goes mostly into Staff marketing, and R&D, this shows the development of the business.
 Software engineer is best paid, along with BI. this shows a potential development and innovation in the electric energy.